74e/NS/README.md

-# Release dates for upcomig games
+# Release dates for upcoming games

 ##